CharlesDLandau/serve-md/DeepRacerBlog07112019.md

 ### Principle Three: Go Fast

 This should be self explanatory, so why am I mentioning it?
-The model is solving a complex problem involving steering, speed, but also longevity (finish the whole race and all that entails) and stability (don't zig-zag).
+The model is solving a complex problem involving steering, speed, but also longevity and stability.
 DeepRacer poses all those problems to you, but it's fundamentally a race.
 In some other context, like with real cars, you wouldn't accept a model that crashes. **This isn't that.** Go as fast as you can without crashing all the time.
 Yes, punish crashing.
 Yes, steering is important.
-Still you are training a racer and racers wanna go fast.
+Still, you are training a racer and racers wanna go fast.
+When your focus is on one of the other parts of the problem, keep it in the back of your mind.

 ### Bonus Principle: Have Fun